 Institut Pasteur in Nha Trang

 The Institut Pasteur in Nha Trang (IP Nha Trang) was founded in 1895 by Dr Alexandre Yersin, remembered as the first scientist that discovered the bacillus bubonic plague Yersina pestis.
 In 1975, the IP Nha Trang was merged with the system of preventive medicine under Vietnam’s Ministry of Health to manage the task of preventive medicine in central provinces of Vietnam.

 October 1997 marks the establishment of the clinical biological laboratory of the IP Nha Trang, under the BIO-95 Project sponsored by the Institut Pasteur International Network.
 The Laboratory was then renamed as the Center for Medical Biology in July 2005 and recently as Medical Services Center (2020).
-In addition, the IP Nha Trang established the Center for Food Safety Analysis in Central Provinces.
+In addition, the IP Nha Trang established the Center for Food Safety Analysis in Central Provinces in 2009.

 Amongst the institute principal missions are: